rafaelfgomes/bitwarden-docker/README.md

-# Bitwarden Docker
+# Bitwarden Service

-This project is a simple docker-compose file intented to install a self-hosted Bitwarden Vault service.
+Bitwarden is a password valult manager like 1Password and LastPass.

 For more information about what is bitwarden you can click [here][Bitwarden Site].